Hulbert Footner: Career as author of detective-adventure stories

 His travels by canoe ended but were replaced by constant shifts of his growing family to New York, Charleston, New Orleans, London, then to Japan and China alone, and several year-long visits to Britain, France and Italy with the growing family after Europe emerged from its Great War in 1918.
 He collected book royalties in London through the years as his popularity as a writer of detective-adventure stories seemed secure.
 He acquired a circle of writer-friends abroad, most of whom visited his home, "Charles' Gift," and included authors Frank Swinnerton and H. M. Tomlinson, James Bone, London editor of the Manchester Guardian, David Bone, writer of sea tales and master of White Star liners, Max Beerbohm, who he met at Rapallo, Aldous Huxley, Frank Morley, an editor at Faber & Faber, and Arthur Wesley Wheen, a World War I mentally scarred British spy, who was a close friend, and lived a tottering existence on the rim of life with the stress of deep guilt, and was translator of Erich Maria Remarque's All Quiet on the Western Front and The Road Back, which was published in 1929.

 His friend Christopher Morley was also a writer of books and poetry of a lighter vein.
 He credits Morley for having steered him past an overdose of northwestern stories into crime stories, adventure and romance.
-His most successful creation was the beautiful and brilliant Madame Rozika Storey and her plain assistant who explains the evolving solutions to her boss’ cases.
-His Madame Storey mysteries fit the flapping 1920s like the long lizard gloves that graced her arms and did well supporting his traveling family's lifestyle.
+His most successful creation was the beautiful and brilliant Madame Rosika Storey and her assistant Bella Brickley, who explains the evolving solutions to her employer’s cases.
+His Madame Storey mysteries fit the flapping 1920s and did well supporting his traveling family's lifestyle.
 These cases appeared in Argosy All-Story Weekly from 1922 through 1935 for a total of 30 stories.
 Those that were reissued as books were: